CSC207-UofT/course-project-time/phase1/design-document.md

-## SOLID (not completed)
+## SOLID

 ###  The Single-responsibility principle

-Classes are designed such that each only has one responsibility.
+Classes were designed such that each only has one responsibility.
 For instance, we have the functionalities to retrieve tasks and create new tasks.
 Even though both functionalities are manipulation of tasks, we separated them into two clases, `TaskGetter` and `TaskAdder` to be in charge of each functionality.

 ### The Open–closed principle
+Classes were written such that they are easy to extend.

 ### The Liskov substitution principle
 Our classes do not modify or remove behaviours from the interface they are